danpelota/danpelota.com/output/posts/geocoder-showdown-part-2/index.rst

 In `Part 1`_ I covered the installation and configuration of the PostGIS, Open Addresses, and Nominatim geocoders.
 In this article we'll download and geocode some reference data for evaluation.
+In `Part 3`_ I'll compare the results.

 .. _Part 1: link:/posts/geocoder-showdown-part-1
+.. _Part 3: link:/posts/geocoder-showdown-part-3

 First, we'll download, load, and postprocess the OpenAddresses data we're using as a reference.
 Then, we'll pull out a sample of 50,000 records and geocode them with each of our geocoders.

-The approach I've taken for each is not necessarily the most performant

 OpenAddresses Data
 ------------------

-OpenAddresses.io is an effort to aggregate and standardize a global collection of address data.
-We'll be using the Florida extract of the OpenAddresses.io data.
+OpenAddresses is an effort to aggregate and standardize a global collection of address data.
+We'll be using the Florida extract of the OpenAddresses data as our benchmark.
 Download it to get started.

 .. code-block:: bash